 Massachusetts Month-to-Month Rental Agreement

-The form offers several ‘pros’ over using a more standard lease.
-The obvious pro to the contract is its short-term nature; the parties are only required to give notice of thirty (30) days before the next rental payment to terminate the agreement.
-This allows for unparalleled flexibility and freedom in comparison to other lease types.
-However, it should be noted that this flexibility can serve as a con for either party as well.
-Another pro is that a landlord can “get rid of” an unruly tenant without means of eviction, so long the situation can go on until the next rent due date.
+The form offers several benefits over using a more standard lease.
+The obvious benefit to the contract is its short-term nature; the parties are only required to give notice of thirty (30) days before the next rental payment to end the lease.
+This allows for far more flexibility and freedom when compared to other lease types.
+Another advantage is that a landlord can “get rid of” an unruly tenant without a means of eviction, as the lease requires no reason for termination.